elyssa-qi/ELDA/README.md

 - **"Hey Elda, how do I [action]"** - Get step-by-step guidance

 ### Examples
-- "Hey Elda, show me how to ride a bike"
-- "Hey Elda, how do I send an email"
+- "Hey Elda, how do I send an email?"
-- "Hey Elda, make it louder"
+- "Hey Elda, can you make this video louder?"
-- "Hey Elda, zoom in please"
+- "Hey Elda, zoom in on the screen please?"

 ## 🔧 Configuration